Institute for Computational and Mathematical Engineering (ICME)

 Email: jui-hsien.wang at stanford dot edu Office: 376 Gates 3B Wing, Stanford CA Curriculum Vitae ICME

-I am a third-year PhD student at Stanford University, where I am advised
+I am a fourth-year PhD student at Stanford University, where I am advised

 by Doug L. James.
 My

 research interest is in developing efficient algorithms for

 physics-based animation and sound synthesis.
 In the past, I've worked on